 Use this resource to answer the questions that follow.

-3. Why does comparative embryology show similarities between organisms that do not appear to be similar as adults?
+- Why do vertebrate embryos show similarities between organisms that do not appear in the adults?

 - Humans and apes have five fingers they can use to grasp objects.
 Do you think these are analogous or homologous structures?
 Explain.